Do you want to know how to make grass green in Photoshop and create a full, healthy lawn for your real estate photography?

-- Open the photos you need to work with in Lightroom and make all your preliminary adjustments.
+- To begin, open the photos you need to work with in Lightroom and make all your preliminary adjustments.

-- Right click on the photo and select ‘Edit in Adobe Photoshop’
+- Then, right click on the photo and select ‘Edit in Adobe Photoshop’

 - There are two ways to go for greening the grass; either you choose the Blending Option to Color or the COM method.

-- Now let’s try the COM (Color, Overlay, Multiply) method
+Now, let’s try the COM (Color, Overlay, Multiply) method next.

 - This time you will need another photo with a lawn you really like.